hanjinliu/cylindra/docs/index.md

 # Cylindra

-Cylindra is a Python module for image analysis of cylindric structures cryo-ET.
+Cylindra is a Python module for image analysis of cylindric structures in cryo-ET.

-### Highlights

--
+Spectral analysis, simulation and subtomogram averaging of heterogenic cylindrical structures are implemented.

 ### Index